 Federal Circuit Rules for The Medicines Company in Angiomax® (bivalirudin) Patent Litigation

 Statements contained in this press release that are not purely historical may be deemed to be forward-looking statements for purposes of the safe harbor provisions under The Private Securities Litigation Reform Act of 1995.
 Without limiting the foregoing, the words "believes," "anticipates," "expects," "hopes," and "potential" and similar expressions, are intended to identify forward-looking statements.
-These forward-looking statements involve known and unknown risks and uncertainties that may cause the Company's actual results, levels of activity, performance or achievements to be materially different from those expressed or implied by these forward-looking statements.
-Important factors that may cause or contribute to such differences include whether the Company can protect its intellectual property and such other factors as are set forth in the risk factors detailed from time to time in the Company's periodic reports and registration statements filed with the Securities and Exchange Commission including, without limitation, the risk factors detailed in the Company's quarterly report on Form 10-Q filed with the SEC on May 9, 2016, which are incorporated herein by reference.
+These forward-looking statements involve known and unknown risks and uncertainties that may cause the company's actual results, levels of activity, performance or achievements to be materially different from those expressed or implied by these forward-looking statements.
+Important factors that may cause or contribute to such differences include whether our product candidates, including CARBAVANCE, will advance in the clinical trials process on a timely basis or at all, whether physicians, patients and other key decision makers will accept clinical trial results, whether the Company will make regulatory submissions for its product candidates on a timely basis or at all, whether its regulatory submissions will receive approvals from regulatory agencies on a timely basis, or at all, and such other factors as are set forth in the risk factors detailed from time to time in the Company's periodic reports and registration statements filed with the Securities and Exchange Commission including, without limitation, the risk factors detailed in the Company's quarterly report on Form 10-Q filed with the SEC on May 9, 2016, which are incorporated herein by reference.
 The Company specifically disclaims any obligation to update these forward-looking statements.

 The Medicines Company

 Christopher Visioli, 973-290-6013